AnymouseProphet/SocialistHousing/README.md

 ### Social Media and Bitcoin References

-Feel free to alter (or omit) the `appendix/social.tex` files---you do not need to plug my social media accounts or my bitcoin address.
+Feel free to alter (or omit) the `appendix/social.tex` files---you do not need to plug my social media accounts or my Bitcoin address.
 However, do remember to note that you did so in the `appendix/changelog.tex` file.

 ### Title Page and Dedication